Effective Date: August 11, 2010

 Copyright [year of first publication] United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
 All Rights Reserved.

-e.
-In the event NASA has been granted the right to release software owned by third parties (e.g., through written permission or license from the software owner), any third party copyright notices on such software shall be included in the SUA or in a readme file within the software (e.g., as is the practice in Open Source Releases).
+d.
+In the event NASA has been granted the right to release software owned by third parties (e.g., through written permission or license from the software owner), any third party copyright notices on such software will be included in the SUA or in a readme file within the software (e.g., as is the practice in Open Source Releases).

 188.8.131.52 Restrictive Notice.

 a.
-The following general restrictive notice shall be included in the SUA for all releases except for an Approved for NASA Release:
+The following general restrictive notice should be included in the SUA for all releases except for an Approved for NASA Release:

 This software may be used, reproduced, and provided to others only as permitted under the terms of the contract or other agreement under which it was acquired from the U.S. Government.
 Neither title to nor ownership of the software is hereby transferred.
 This Notice shall remain on all copies of the software.

 b.
-Any specific use and disclosure restrictions shall also be specified in the SUA.
+Any specific use and disclosure restrictions will also be specified in the SUA.

 3.6 Software Release Records and Metrics Reporting

 3.6.1 Software Release Records.
-The Center SRA shall establish and maintain Software Release Records as defined in A.1.17.
-The unrestricted release of NASA software (i.e., without an appropriate SUA or release record as defined in paragraphs A.1.18 and A.1.17, respectively) is prohibited.
-An unidentified release of NASA software does not provide NASA with the ability to measure the interest generated by the software or track the owner of a particular version of the software.
+The Center SRA shall establish and maintain Software Release Records.
+The unrestricted release of NASA software (i.e., without an appropriate SUA or release record) is prohibited.
+An unidentified release of NASA software does not provide NASA with the ability to measure the interest generated by the software or track the user of a particular version of the software.